Construction is a business of planning and resource management.

-Prefabricated structures is a blanket term for pieces of buildings or other construction projects that get built and settled before going to a construction site.
+Prefabricated structures are a blanket term for pieces of buildings or other construction projects that get built and settled before going to a construction site.

-This means that what you bring out to the site are already finished pieces of a building.
+This means that what you bring out to the site is already finished pieces of a building.

 Many consider this a simplified model of a building that cuts corners and leaves generic and low-quality structures.
 That can’t be farther from the truth.

 Prefabricated structures can create any building that traditional construction can.
 They can create storage complexes, office buildings, and homes.